PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 # Result: 437583 row(s) affected

--- Validating there are no duplicates
+-- Validating there are no duplicates.
 SELECT
    ride_id,
    started_at,